zevio/PCU/README.md

 ## Installation

-To install requirements, go to pcu/ directory and execute the Makefile with the following command line :
+To install requirements, execute the Makefile with the following command line :

 `make install`